hibiki1606/OTBNN-dl/README.md

 - Skip the posts which have already been downloaded.

 #### Todo:
+- Sanitise filenames more precisely to avoid filesystem related errors.

 ### How to use
 First of all, set up your virtual environment to install dependencies.